mraad/spark-dbf/README.md

 ```

 ### Java API
-Avro files can be read using static functions in AvroUtils.
+DBF files can be read using static functions in DBFUtils.

 ```java